Lithill/New-Egg-Champion-Website/readme.md

 - The egg timer photograph used on the history page was taken and edited by Jordan Benton, and found on [Pexels] (https://www.pexels.com/photo/shallow-focus-photography-of-hourglass-1095602/).
 - The egg crack overlay used on the News page was created by b0red, and found on [Pixabay] (href="https://pixabay.com/vectors/crack-distress-effect-chip-distress-2249743/)
 - The image for the News page background was created by Edward Jenner, and found on [Pexels] (https://www.pexels.com/photo/multiple-overlay-patterns-of-monochrome-design-4252890/)
-- Merchandise pictures were generated through [Zazzle] (https://www.zazzle.co.uk/).
+- Replacement merchandise pictures were generated through [Spreadshirt] (www.spreadshirt.co.uk).
 - [Dall-E 2] (https://openai.com/dall-e-2/) was used to create the rest of the artwork.
 - The video was made by the developer, using [InVideo] (https://invideo.io/).